jarrettmeyer/jarrettmeyer.github.io/_posts/2017-12-20-sql-server-2017-with-virtualbox.md

 ---
 title: "Running SQL Server 2017 with VirtualBox"
 layout: post
 date: 2017-12-20
+description:
+thumbnail: /assets/images/virtualbox-logo.png
 ---

 This post gives instructions on installing and running SQL Server 2017 Developer Edition, completely free, with VirtualBox.
 This method should only be used on Developer workstations.
 This method **should not** be used for shared developer/test/QA installations.
-It absolutely should not be used for production installations. *Also, that would be a violation of the Developer Edition license terms.*
+It absolutely should not be used for production installations. _Also, that would be a violation of the Developer Edition license terms._

 #### Step 1: Download and Install VirtualBox